 Parents also have the right to file a State Complaint or request a Due Process hearing.

 - More information on Dispute Resolution.

-My child has an IEP and is due for a 3 year re-eval.
+My child has an IEP and is due for a three year re-eval.
 Do the same rules apply?

 For students who receive special education services, eligibility status is reviewed every three years.
-Reevaluation is required unless the parent and the district agree that reevaluation is not necessary.
-This process of redetermining eligibility includes a Review of Existing Evaluation Data (REED) to decide what evaluations should be done.
+Reevaluation is required unless the parent and the district agree that re-evaluation is not necessary.
+This process of re-determining eligibility includes a Review of Existing Evaluation Data (REED) to decide what evaluations should be done.
 The same timelines for completing the evaluation apply, as well as the right to an IEE.
-The Multidisciplinary Evaluation Team (MET) team will meet to determine if the child still meets eligibility criteria.
+The Multidisciplinary Evaluation Team (MET) will determine if the child still meets eligibility criteria.

 - Review of Existing Evaluation Data

-- MDE, OSE Guide to Timelines for Initials
+- MDE, OSE Guidance for Timelines for Initial Evaluations

 - Multidisciplinary Evaluation Team